Californians balk at Gov. Gavin Newsom’s new coronavirus shutdown order

 “Do we take this pandemic seriously?
 Of course we do,” he said in a video.
 “Am I saying we shouldn’t close down outdoor dining?
 Yes, I am.
 At every single juncture along the way here from the beginning shutdown to today, we’ve listened to all the advice of our government officials only to be shut down over and over and over again and then not compensated for the elements that we put in place in our businesses to protect our customers.”

-Businesses that refuse to close their doors could face penalties, but at least two sheriffs say they will refuse to enforce the orders.
+Businesses that refuse to close their doors could face penalties, but at least two sheriffs say they will refuse to enforce the governor’s orders.

 Riverside County Sheriff Chad Bianco said in a Friday video that he would not allow his department to be “blackmailed” by the “dictatorial” order, citing the governor’s warning that he would withhold funding from counties that fail to comply with the rules.

-Same with Orange County Sheriff Don Barnes, who posted a statement saying that complying with public-health orders is “a matter of personal responsibility and not a matter of law enforcement.”
+Same with Orange County Sheriff Don Barnes, who posted a statement saying that complying with public health orders is “a matter of personal responsibility and not a matter of law enforcement.”

-The governor’s order announced Thursday places two of the state’s five regions—Southern California and the San Joaquin Valley—under renewed stay-at-home orders and business restrictions pegged to their hospital ICU-bed capacity.
+The governor’s order announced Thursday places two regions — Southern California and the San Joaquin Valley — under renewed stay-at-home orders and business restrictions pegged to their hospital ICU-bed capacity.

-Both regions saw their available ICU beds fall below 15%, triggering the restrictions, which include bans on both indoor and outdoor dining, as well as the closure of outdoor playgrounds, hair salons, movie theaters, campgrounds, wineries and amusement park.
+Both regions saw their available ICU beds fall below 15%, triggering the restrictions, which include bans on both indoor and outdoor dining, as well as the closure of outdoor playgrounds, hair salons, movie theaters, campgrounds, wineries and amusement parks.
 Retailers are limited to 20% capacity.

 “We are at a tipping point in our fight against the virus and we need to take decisive action now to prevent California’s hospital system from being overwhelmed in the coming weeks,” said Mr. Newsom in a statement.
 “By invoking a Stay at Home Order for regions where ICU capacity falls below 15 percent, we can flatten the curve as we’ve done before and reduce stress on our health care system.”

-The state’s other three regions—Northern California, the Bay Area and Greater Sacramento—have reported that their ICU capacity still exceeds 20%, according to the California Department of Public Health.
+The state’s other three regions — Northern California, the Bay Area and Greater Sacramento — have reported that their ICU capacity still exceeds 20%, according to the California Department of Public Health.

 ‘No science’